 But, if in the Day of Atonement sacrifices, under the Old Covenant, there was 'a remembrance of sins made every year', our Lord's sacrificial death dealt with sins finally and conclusively.
-So that, under the terms of the New Covenant, God now says of all who trust in the Lord Jesus alone, 'Their sins and their iniquities I will remember (remember against them, that is) no more'.
+So that, under the terms of the New Covenant, God now says, 'Their sins and their iniquities I will remember (remember against them, that is) no more'.39

 And I cannot help noting that the word 'remembrance' in that expression 'remembrance of sins' is found in only one other context in the New Testament.
-And this expression comes from our Lord's own lips at the institution of what the apostle Paul calls 'the Lord's Supper'.
+The expression comes from our Lord's own lips at the institution of what the apostle Paul calls 'the Lord's Supper'.
 The Lord Jesus, Paul says in that well known section towards the close of 1 Corinthians 11, 'took bread; and when He had given thanks, He broke it and said, "Take, eat; this is my body which is broken for you; do this in remembrance of me".
 In the same manner, He also took the cup after supper, saying, "This cup is the new covenant in my blood.
-This do, as often as you drink it, in remembrance of me".
+This do, as often as you drink it, in remembrance of me".40

-And so, whereas the animal sacrifices of the Day of Atonement served to bring sins to remembrance, the bread and wine we take each Lord's day serve to bring to remembrance - not sins - but Him who, by His infinitely better and greater sacrifice - by His once-for-all and perfect sacrifice - has put sins away for ever.
+And so, whereas the animal sacrifices of the Day of Atonement served to bring sins to remembrance, the bread and wine we take each Lord's day serve to bring to remembrance, not sins, but Him who, by His infinitely better and greater sacrifice (by His once-for-all and perfect sacrifice) has put sins away for ever.41

-And finally, the letter to the Hebrews draws our attention to our Lord's superiority over the great worthies of faith of Old Testament days and later listed for us in chapter 11.
-For, although, as (if we are real Christians) we run the race set before us, we take encouragement from those remarkable men and women whose lives bear eloquent witness to the power and effectiveness of faith, ultimately our eyes rise to the Lord Jesus ... 'looking away' to the One who carried faith to its loftiest triumph - to the One 'who for the joy set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God'.
+And finally, the letter to the Hebrews draws our attention to our Lord's superiority over the great worthies of faith of Old Testament days and later listed for us in chapter 11 (over those Pilgrim Fathers, and Pilgrim Mothers, of old).
+For, although, as we run the race set before us, we do take encouragement from those remarkable men and women whose lives bear eloquent witness to the power and effectiveness of faith, ultimately our eyes rise to the Lord Jesus ... 'looking away' to the One who carried faith to its loftiest triumph, to the One 'who for the joy set before Him endured the cross, despising the shame, and is seated at the right hand of the throne of God'.42

-He is great in all His offices ... the great prophet, the great priest and the great king ...
-He is greater than John the Baptist ... greater than the temple, greater than Jonah, and greater than Solomon ... greater than Jacob and greater than Abraham ... greater than all the prophets and greater than the angels, greater than Moses, greater than Joshua and greater than Aaron, greater than all the ritual and sacrifices of the Old Testament economy, and greater than all the men and women of faith of old.
+He is great in all His offices, the great prophet, the great priest and the great king ...
+He is greater than John the Baptist ...
+He is greater than the temple, greater than Jonah, and greater than Solomon ...
+He is greater than Jacob and greater than Abraham ...
+He is greater than all the prophets, greater than the angels, greater than Moses, greater than Joshua, greater than Aaron, greater than all the ritual and sacrifices of the Old Testament economy, and greater than all the men and women of faith of old.

-Some time ago, I was speaking in an assembly - not in either the UK or the States ... and I happened to spot that the notice board outside the front of their building announced - under the heading 'Sunday' - '11 am', and, not 'The Lord's Supper', but, on account of a missing letter, 'The Lord's Supper'.
+A few years ago, when invited to speak in an assembly overseas, I happened to spot that the notice board outside the front of their assembly building announced under the heading 'Sunday': '11 am', followed by, not 'The Lord's Supper', but, on account of a missing letter, 'The Lord's Supper'.

-I can tell you I raced back to the apartment where I was staying to consult the well-worn dictionary on the bookshelf there, and was greatly relieved to discover the word 'super' defined there as 'exceptional'.
-Well, I could hardly disagree with being told that my Lord was exceptional.
+I can tell you I raced back to the apartment where I was staying to consult the well-worn dictionary on the bookshelf there, and was not a little relieved to discover that the word 'super' was defined there as 'exceptional'.
+Well, I could hardly disagree with being told that my Lord was 'exceptional'.
 He is certainly that!